Job Corps

 About Job Corp

-Job Corp is a federally funded program that was established in 1964 and provides educational opportunities to over 60,000 youth nationwide that have barriers to education or are at risk.
+Job Corp is a federally funded program that was established in 1964 and provides educational opportunities to over 60,000 youth nationwide who have barriers to education or are at risk.

 Eligibility criteria